k-mend/machine-learning/Deep Learning Capstone Weather Project/readme.md

-├── best_weather_model.keras        # Raw Tensorflow model before converting to tensorflow lite ├── Dataset                         # Final Cleaned dataset used to train models ├── Dockerfile                      # Instructions to build the Lambda container image ├── Dockerfile.fastapi              # Instructions to build the Web Service (EC2) image ├── lambda_function.py              # The entry point for AWS Lambda
+├── best_weather_model.keras        # Raw Tensorflow model before converting to tensorflow lite ├── Dataset                         # Final Cleaned dataset used to train models ├── Dockerfile                      # Instructions to build the Lambda container image ├── lambda_function.py              # The entry point for AWS Lambda
 |
 ├── Test                            # The Subfolder used to deploy to EC2 service